brucou/xstate-interpreter/README.md

 import produce, { nothing } from "immer"

 const jsonPatchReducer = (extendedState, extendedStateUpdateOperations) => {
-  // NOTE : we don't validate operations, to avoid throwing errors when for instance the value property for an
-  // `add` JSON operation is `undefined` ; and of course we don't mutate the document in place return applyPatch(extendedState, extendedStateUpdateOperations, false, false).newDocument;
+  return applyPatch(extendedState, extendedStateUpdateOperations, false, false).newDocument;
 };